 - Winter Steelhead Adult Counts The LPD Fish Trap is operated and monitored by Cal-Am.
-The trap was monitored from January 1 to May 31, 2019.
-The number of trapped and transported adult sea-run steelhead reported during the 2019 migration season (December June) was 126 (including 76 fish in April and May) (Figure XVI-5).
-The average run size for the 1991-2019 period is 96 fish. - Winter Redd Surveys Since 1994, the District has conducted winter steelhead redd (nest) surveys downstream of LPD.
-The primary purpose of the surveys is to conduct a thorough assessment of steelhead redds and adult fish (including spawning pairs, singles, kelts, and carcasses) in the Carmel River, then use those results to help evaluate the health and abundance of each steelhead life stage.
+The trap was monitored from January 1 to May 31, 2020.
+During the 2020 adult steelhead migration season 65 fish were observed, including 27 individuals on April 3 (Figure XVI-5).
+The average annual run size for the 1991-2020 period is 95 fish. - Winter Redd Surveys Since 1994, the District has conducted winter steelhead redd (nest) surveys downstream of LPD.
+Our surveys provide a thorough assessment of steelhead redds and adult spawning pairs, kelts, and carcasses in the Carmel River.
+Our results help evaluate the health and abundance of the steelhead population.

-In addition, the general condition of the spawning habitat as well as the numbers of steelhead smolts, juveniles, and fry are noted in each reach.
-Also, noted are any areas where low flows might be creating migration barriers to upstream or downstream fish passage.
+We report the general condition of the spawning habitat as well as the numbers of steelhead smolts, juveniles, and fry for each reach.
+Also noted are areas where low flows might be creating migration barriers to upstream or downstream fish passage.

-Thirdly, the surveys are used to track gravel movement and monitor spawning activity in conjunction with the District's Spawning Gravel Enhancement Project below LPD.
-In 2014, 1,500 tons of 1.5 - 4" gravel was placed with the goal of increasing the available spawning habitat by 50% above Cachagua Creek.
+The surveys are used to monitor gravel movement and spawning activity in conjunction with the District's Spawning Gravel Enhancement Project below LPD.
+In 2014, approximately 1,500 tons of 1.5 - 4" gravel was placed in the plunge pool with the goal of increasing the available spawning habitat between LPD and Cachagua Creek by 50%.
 In 2019, in partnership with California-American Water, an additional 1,000 tons of gravel was placed below LPD to keep the reach seeded with spawning-sized material.